jindian/linux_note/linux_startup/start_kernel_part_IX.md

-# start kernel part IX
+cccvvcccc# start kernel part IX

   `CONFIG_PREEMPT` is not set in our environment, `preempt_disable` do nothing, ignore it.